Group Media & Photos

 January 1942 - September 1942

-This internee was among twenty-eight men (mostly Issei) who were sent in the sixth transfer group for internment in U.S. Army and Justice Department camps on the Mainland.
-The internees were sent together from camp to camp, with some paroled to War Relocation Authority camps to reunite with family or transferred for repatriation to Japan.
+A group of twenty-eight Hawaii men (mostly Issei) were sent in the sixth transfer group for internment in U.S. Army and Department of Justice camps on the Mainland.
+The internees were sent together from camp to camp.
+Some were paroled to War Relocation Authority camps and reunited with family members, others were transferred for repatriation to Japan.

 Angel Island Detention Facility, California